dingotiles/dingo-postgresql-release/NEXT_RELEASE_NOTES.md

 ### disaster-recovery errand supports buddy-broker derived services/plans

-A service/plan registered with buddy-broker will have GUIDs that are prefixed with the root service ID.
+A service/plan registered with https://github.com/cloudfoundry-community/buddy-broker will have GUIDs that are prefixed with the root service ID.
 So we now search thru all pages of /v2/services, looking for multiple services that have the GUID of or prefixed by the provided root service ID.